JulianDietrich97/BreastCancer/README.md

 Objective evaluation of nuclear changes occurring during these transformative steps is crucial.
 As a result, nuclear morphometry can serve as a valuable diagnostic tool.

+In recent years, data science techniques have emerged as powerful tools to extract valuable insights from large-scale datasets, aiding in early detection, diagnosis, and treatment decisions.
+In this project, we embark on a comprehensive analysis of a breast cancer dataset, employing various data science techniques to gain a deeper understanding of the factors influencing this disease.

-Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-They describe characteristics of the cell nuclei present in the image.
+In this dataset, features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass and characteristics of the cell nuclei present in the image are described.

 Figure 1: Fine needle aspirate procedure.